synxty/idea/[game-title].md

 Titans are colossal beings of immense stature, boasting unparalleled durability and the ability to cover large swaths of the battlefield.
 These towering juggernauts are most commonly found anchoring the front lines, where their imposing size allows them to occupy a large area barricading enemy advancements and dominating the forefront.

-The defining feature of Titans lies in their exceptional health pools and resistance which makes them formidable tanks, capable of absorbing substantial amounts of **damage** without faltering.
+The defining feature of Titans lies in their exceptional health pools and resistance which makes them formidable tanks, capable of absorbing substantial amounts of **Damage** without faltering.
 Yet, Titans are not merely bastions of defense, their sheer might knows no bounds.
 They wield the power to unleash devastating large attacks, wreaking havoc on enemy forces and their front lines

 Incorporate Titans into your strategy wisely, utilizing their size and resilience to bolster your team, trample the enemies and secure victory.

 #### 3.6.1.
 Play Style

-Titans deal more **damage** the closer they are to their target with the **damage** being spread based on the Titan's **area of effect**.
-The **damage** is reduced as it spreads.
+Titans deal more **Damage** the closer they are to their target with the **Damage** being spread based on the Titan's **Area of Effect**.
+The **Damage** is reduced as it spreads.

 #### 3.6.2.
 Signature Passive

-If none of the Titan's abilities are activated during the planning phase, the titan gains **health regeneration** for the rest of the turn.
+If none of the Titan's abilities are activated during the planning phase, the titan gains **Regeneration**.

-If at least one of the Titan's abilities is activated during the planning phase, the titan gains increased **damage** and **resistance** for the rest of the round.
+If at least one of the Titan's abilities is activated during the planning phase, the titan gains **Damage Boost** and **Resistance Boost**.

 #### 3.6.3.
 Key Combat Attributes